 One of the best pieces of advice I can give you regarding high school is this: high school is just a game.
 You’ve got to play to win.
-Stay with me for a second and hopefully you can understand.
+Stay with me for a second and I hope you can understand.
 In high school, the most stressed factor is your academics.
 However, your grades don’t always tend to reflect your knowledge.
-There is always that really smart guy who just doesn’t care and gets Bs, or even ends up going for the GED while a hard-working student will get As.
+There is always that really smart guy who just doesn’t care and gets Bs, or even ends up going for the GED and having a high school diploma in just 3 months while a hard-working student will get As.
 In the end, who’s smarter?

 The guy that got Bs without trying is probably a heck of a lot smarter than the one that got As.
 So what’s the key to getting those As?
 I’ve outlined here what I think are the 5 most important parts of getting the A.